A new member of the homelab -- HP Pro Mini 400 G9

 I have been happily running a couple of Intel NUC systems over the years.
 Initially they have been running ESXi, then they got migrated to Arch Linux and KVM.

-The workloads running on these systems vary, depending on what I’m actually working on or testing at a given point in time, but the ones that keep on running on them at all times are Kubernetes, AdGuard, SyncThing, Plex, Gitea and some Gitea Action Runners.
+The workloads running on these systems vary, depending on what I’m actually working on or testing at a given point in time, but the ones that keep running on them at all times are Kubernetes, AdGuard, SyncThing, Plex, Gitea and some Gitea Action Runners.

 For running Kubernetes I’m using Talos Linux nodes, and I really like the way Talos handles the Kubernetes lifecycle management using minimal and immutable nodes.